 Also, a 90-day transitional period is allowed for the foreigners living in Estonia under a residence permit after the residency permit has expired.
-During the period, the foreigners are allowed to apply for a new permit and it is important to note, that working is not allowed before the new permit is granted.
+During the period, the foreigners are allowed to apply for a new working is allowed before the new permit is granted.

-From 1 January 2016 foreigners are allowed to work in Estonia as temporary agency workers.
+Foreigners are allowed to work in Estonia as temporary agency workers.
 Therefore, employers are allowed to employ temporary agency workers working in Estonia under a residence permit or based on registration of short-term working.
 Also, there are specific permits for employees who start working in Estonian start-up companies, intra-corporate transfers and foreigners who start working as rental employees.

 The Personal Data Protection Act was adopted in Estonia in 2003.

 Deductions provided for local residents are, in some cases, available for residents of other EEA member states.
 However, the amount of deductible costs may be limited.
 Also, the amount of deductible costs may be limited for Estonian residents who receive most of their income from abroad.